YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Historical Background
 +++++++++++++++++++++

 YottaDB's codebase originated in the 1980s as an implementation of the ISO standard scripting & application development language M, commonly known as `MUMPS <https://en.wikipedia.org/wiki/MUMPS>`_.
 While YottaDB continues to support M (we are fastidious about backward compatibility, to allow existing applications to run on newer versions of YottaDB), the codebase has been continuously used and evolved over the last 30+ years, so that YottaDB today supports APIs in multiple languages.
-In the Acculturation Workshop, you will see code from `Go <https://golang.org>`_, `C <https://en.wikipedia.org/wiki/C_(programming_language)>`_, `M <../ProgrammersGuide/langfeat.html>`_, `Perl <https://www.perl.org/>`_, and `Rust <https://www.rust-lang.org/>`_ all accessing the same database.
+In the Acculturation Workshop, you will see code from `Go <https://golang.org>`_, `C <https://en.wikipedia.org/wiki/C_(programming_language)>`_, `Lua <https://www.lua.org>`_, `M <../ProgrammersGuide/langfeat.html>`_, `node.js <https://nodejs.org>`_, `Perl <https://www.perl.org/>`_, `Python <https://www.python.org/>`_, and `Rust <https://www.rust-lang.org/>`_ all accessing the same database.
 Between YottaDB and its upstream predecessor GT.M, the codebase is live at several of the largest real time core processing systems at any bank anywhere in the world, as well as increasingly in large electronic medical record systems.
 The implementation of YottaDB on the GNU/Linux operating system on x86_64 and ARM hardware is the basis of the FOSS stack for `VistA <http://worldvista.org/AboutVistA>`_.

 +++++++++++++++++++++++++++
 Database Storage Philosophy